RichardBatka/parler-tricks/RICH_REFLECTIONS_README.md

+*** Comments from Rich B. ****

+This is a very important window into the mind of the next generation of highly skilled engineers.
+This fork represents how one person Reverse engineered the Parler API and conducted data exfiltration operation in excess of 50 Terabytes.
+What can we learn from this event to make future api implementations more robust?
+This event was conducted by a 26 years old, coordinated a large group on twitter, and used off the shelf software.
+Read and learn. -R

+*** END COMMENTS FROM RICH B. ***

+*** START COMMENTS FROM EXTERNAL SOURCE ***

 Parler's unofficial API with all endpoints present in their iOS app as of 08/12/2020.

 For the most part undocumented, but the error responses are already quite descriptive.